 Use Hot Glue, Wooden Dowels, and Screws

 This method is perfect for large and small dents that may be on one of the sides of the vehicle.
-To start, gather hot glue and a hot glue gun, wooden dowels, and a few screws.
+To start, gather hot glue and a hot glue gun (you can find one at Glue Guns Direct), wooden dowels, and a few screws.
 Use 3/4-inch or larger wooden dowels cut into at least two-inch long pieces.
 Then, screw into the wooden dowel from the side.
 This creates a handle that can be used to remove the dents.
 After the wooden dowels are prepared, use the hot glue to attach them to the dent.

 Depending on the size of the dent, it’s likely a good idea to place at least a few of them in the dent.
 Once they are placed and the hot glue has dried, use the screws to pull out the dent.
 The dowels will only pull out a small section at once, but by using a few, it is possible to pop out a much larger dent.
 Once the dent is gone, gently remove the wooden dowels and hot glue, then wipe down the car to remove any residue.